 Thrive Market is an online marketplace.
 Their mission is to make healthy living accessible and affordable for everyone.
 They offer non-GMO, Organic, Gluten-Free, and Vegan foods at 25%-50% below retail.

 This is a great option for household goods, pantry staples like flour, vinegar, oils, and also meats (if you want to buy in bulk).
-They don’t offer produce, so you’ll need to get your fruits and vegetables somewhere else.
+They don’t offer produce, so you’ll still need to get your fruits and vegetables somewhere else.

 There’s an annual membership fee of about $60, but you can try it free for 30 days with this link.
 They have free shipping on orders over $49.